Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by New Jersey Sports & Exposition Authority at its East Rutherford facility, reporting 1,100 affected workers.
+The most significant filing came from New Jersey Sports & Exposition Authority at its East Rutherford facility, reporting 1,100 affected workers.
 Merck - Branchburg followed with 172 workers.

 Trend & Outlook